-One of the ways to make sure that an HTTP request to a web service endpoint contains an Authorization JWT token is to configure a gateway route to require an Authorization header.
-This way, if the HTTP request does not contain an Authorization header, Spring Cloud API Gateway will not even route this request to a destination microservice.
+One way to ensure that an HTTP request to a web service endpoint contains an Authorization JWT token is to configure a gateway route to require an Authorization header.
+If the HTTP request does not contain an Authorization header, Spring Cloud API Gateway will not even route this request to a destination microservice.

 We can achieve this by using the Header predicate.
 Let’s see how it works.